-True sherry is a wine that is produced in either El Puerto de Santa maria, Jerez de la Frontera, or Sanlucar de Barrameda, Spain.
+Authentic Sherry is a wine that is produced in either El Puerto de Santa Maria, Jerez de la Frontera, or Sanlucar de Barrameda, Spain.
 It is a fortified wine, which means that a small amount of a neutral grape spirit (in this case, brandy) is added to increase the alcohol content.
-Another interesting thing about Sherry is it is aged in above ground cellars called bodegas so the wine is allowed to oxidize.
+Another interesting thing about Sherry is it is aged in above-ground cellars called bodegas, so the wine is allowed to oxidize.

 While many people in North America think Sherry is sweet, there are five dry styles that allow this fortified wine to pair exceptionally well with food.
 These five dry styles are Fino, Manzanilla, Amontillado, Palo Cortado, and Oloroso.
 In addition to these five dry styles, there two sweet sherries which are Pedro Ximenez (also known as PX) and Moscatel.

-Aside from these sherries we just mentioned, you’ll find a lot of in betweens which are sherries blended with each other, or with other grapes, as well as sherries that are not made in these three specific areas of Spain (for example, you can buy sherry made in America or Canada).
-We won’t be discussing these as there are so many variants, that it would be difficult to suggest food pairings.
+Aside from these sherries we just mentioned, you’ll find a lot of in-betweens which are sherries blended with each other, or with other grapes, as well as sherries that are not made in these three specific areas of Spain (for example, you can buy Sherry made in America or Canada).
+We won’t be discussing these as there are so many variants, that it would be challenging to suggest food pairings.
 For example, cream sherries, such as Harveys Bristol Cream are a blend of PX and Oloroso.

 Fino and Manzanilla